 COVID 19 Vaccine Enters Final Phase

-At the moment, the whole world is searching for COVID 19 vaccine.
-Any news regarding vaccine can eliminate the fear and anxiety that people are suffering from, due to this pandemic.
+At the moment, the whole world is searching for the COVID-19 vaccine.
+Any news regarding vaccines can eliminate the fear and anxiety that people are suffering from, due to this pandemic.
 Two noteworthy achievements took place in July.

 Oxford’s Vaccine at the Final phase

-A vaccine developed by the University of Oxford in collaboration with biopharmaceutical company AstraZeneca named ChAdOx1 has been the centre of attention to people.
-According to the source, this vaccine against COVID 19 is on its final phase.
+A vaccine developed by the University of Oxford in collaboration with biopharmaceutical company AstraZeneca named ChAdOx1 has been the center of attention for people.
+According to the source, this vaccine against COVID-19 is in its final phase.
 It has been already been tested in two phases and now is in its third and final phase of a clinical trial.

-This vaccine has been termed as the most advanced COVID 19 vaccine candidate.
-Although the vaccine’s third phase trial has already begun, the data collection and analysis can push its registration to the end of the year 2020. –Source
+This vaccine has been termed the most advanced COVID-19 vaccine candidate.
+Although the vaccine’s third phase trial has already begun, the data collection and analysis can push its registration to the end of the year 2020.
+Source

 Russia’s COVID 19 Vaccine to be Registered Soon

 A vaccine developed by Moscow’s Gamaleya Institute and the Russian Direct Investment Fund may be registered within this August.
-However, trials are ongoing and still, thousands of trials are needed for this vaccine to be first approved COVID 19 vaccine.
+However, trials are ongoing and still, thousands of trials are needed for this vaccine to be the first approved COVID-19 vaccine.

 Mars Mission to Next Level

-Mars is our nearest neighbour and has been a centre of attraction for space agencies around the world.
-July has been a month of Mars missions due to the favourable alignment of Earth and Mars which occurs only in 26 months and three missions were launched by USA, PRC and UAE.
+Mars is our nearest neighbor and has been a center of attraction for space agencies around the world.
+July has been a month of Mars missions due to the favorable alignment of Earth and Mars which occurs only in 26 months and three missions were launched by USA, PRC, and UAE.

 USA’s Perseverance – Next Level Mission

-The USA has been the one and the only country to have landed on Mars.
+The USA has been the one and only country to have landed on Mars.
 But, now it has taken the challenge one step further.
-A rocket left for Mars on 30th of July, 2020 from Cape Canaveral, Florida.
-Its main purpose, to study the presence of ancient life on Mars, also collect rocks and soil for a possible return to Earth.
+A rocket left for Mars on the 30th of July, 2020 from Cape Canaveral, Florida.
+Its main purpose is to study the presence of ancient life on Mars and also collect rocks and soil for a possible return to Earth.
 It contains a rover named Perseverance and a helicopter named Ingenuity.

 China’s Tianwen-1 – First Rover by China